 There may be tax consequences arising from your divorce or separation and you should obtain professional advice from an accountant or tax expert about such matters before making any final decisions on how to deal with the money and property issues.

 If you have children, you will need to agree where the children will live and what arrangements will be put in place for the children to spend time with both parents.
 You will also need to sort out the child maintenance arrangements.
-We recommend you visit the Child Maintenance Options website which has a helpful calculator to give you an indication of the amount of child maintenance that you could expect to pay or receive.
+We recommend you visit the Government’s Child Support website which has a helpful calculator to give you an indication of the amount of child maintenance that you could expect to pay or receive.

 - How to resolve the divorce, financial and children matters